Fix Nation launches in Los Angeles

-- They are looking at being the full TNR program, including a cutting edge website, and readily available supplies for caregivers in need!
+- They are looking at being the full trap-neuter-return (TNR) program, including a cutting-edge website, and readily available supplies for caregivers in need

 Three ways to make a difference

-- Join the Best Friends Los Angeles Programs, click here for more information on how you can get involved.
+- Join the Best Friends Los Angeles Programs.

-- Learn how you can help the feral cats of your community, click here to access the feral cat section of the Best Friends Resource Library.
+- Learn how you can help the feral cats of your community.
+Access the feral cat section of the Best Friends Resource Library.

 Photos by Best Friends staff and courtesy of Fix Nation